mozilla/bleach/README.rst

 =====
-Broken Bleach
+Bleach (for Python 3)
 =====

 This version of bleach is a work in progress to port bleach to Python3/Six.
-Currently, this fork passes all tests on Python 3.2 but a few tests still fail on Python 2.7.5.
+Currently, this fork passes all tests on Python 3.2 using html5lib 1.0b1.

+If you want to run it on Python 2.7.5, you have to use the version of html5lib here: https://github.com/marcdm/html5lib-python (at least until html5lib is updated).
+This is because of this bug https://github.com/html5lib/html5lib-python/issues/63

-The code might not be pretty, and there might be bugs, but it's a work in progress.
+The code might not be pretty, and there may be bugs.
+Please let me know.

 ======
 Bleach